MugsyCarter/express-mongo-resources/README.md

     All angiosperms in the database:             Url: 'localhost:3200/api/trees/angiosperms'

 GET by genus:
+    type genus after tree or animal and then add the specific genus as the next url parameter. example  Url: 'localhost:3200/api/trees/genus/Acer' gives all maples
+    example Url: 'localhost:3200/api/animals/genus/Ursus' gives all bears

 POST: add a tree to the database
     You can add a tree to the trees database and the program will sort it automatically